One incredibly valuable lesson you can teach your kids is how to think about money and make smart financial choices.

 With the Greenlight™ debit card and app, kids earn money through chores, set savings goals, spend wisely and invest.
 Parents set flexible controls and get real-time notifications every time their kids spend money.

-Which is better, Gohenry or Greenlight?
+Which is better, Acorns Early or Greenlight?

-GoHenry is best if you only have one child that works to learn basic money management and wants a debit card for spending.
+Acorns Early is best if you only have one child that works to learn basic money management and wants a debit card for spending.

 While Greenlight is a better option if you have multiple kids or want more features such as investing or cell phone protection.